Let’s start out with a fictional, but still possible scenario as to what could happen if you don’t have regular chain sling inspections:

 Initial inspections should occur when the chain sling is first installed in order to make sure it was not damaged during transit.

-Frequent inspections should be completed by a competent person who should look out for the following:
+A competent person who should look out for the following should complete frequent inspections:

-- All of the identification tags are still in place i.e. size, reach, working load limit, serial number, manufacture’s name and sling type
+- All of the identification tags are still in place i.e. size, reach, working load limit, serial number, manufacturer’s name and sling-type

 - They should ensure the chain is cleaned and hanged vertically for inspection